csiro-fair/marimba/docs/pipeline.md

 This approach ensures that each collection can be processed with its unique context, enhancing the granularity and relevance of data processing activities.

 ##### Metadata Handling Summary

 By distinguishing between Pipeline-level and Collection-level metadata, Marimba facilitates diverse data management strategies within a unified framework.
-Accessing these metadata elements within your Pipeline methods ensures that you can tailor the data handling procedures to meet both general and specific requirements effectively.
+Accessing these metadata elements within your Pipeline methods ensures that you can customize the data handling procedures to meet both general and specific requirements effectively.
 This ability to access both Pipeline-level and Collection-level metadata becomes increasingly important later in the `_package` method, where the requirement is to report all the data and metadata to core Marimba for final processing.

 #### Defining and Using Custom `kwargs`

 Marimba enables users to define their own custom `kwargs` (keyword arguments) which can be passed to any command in the Marimba CLI using the `--extra` option.
-This flexibility allows users to introduce additional parameters or settings that are not predefined in the system but are essential for specific pipeline operations or conditions.
+This flexibility allows users to introduce additional parameters or settings that are not predefined in the Marimba system, but are essential for specific pipeline operations or conditions.

-These custom `kwargs` are especially useful in environments where the pipeline might require dynamic configuration changes that are dependent on external factors or where pipeline execution needs to be fine-tuned without altering the underlying codebase.
+These custom `kwargs` are especially useful in environments where the Pipeline might require dynamic configuration changes that are dependent on external factors or where pipeline execution needs to be fine-tuned without altering the underlying codebase.

 ##### How to Pass Custom `kwargs` Through the CLI

-When executing a command in the Marimba CLI, users can append the `--extra` flag followed by key-value pairs.
+When executing a command in the Marimba CLI, users can append the `--extra` flag followed by a key-value pair.
 These are then accessible within any Marimba Pipeline method, allowing the method to adjust its behavior based on the custom inputs.